How to encourage your friends and family to #GoByBike

 4. Ride to cool places

 Being on a bike is a reward in itself, but there’s a whole lot more to riding than bikes.
 You can make any ride extra special with a fun destination or mid-ride stop.
-Pro tip: the ice cream shop is always a good idea.
-A great destination turns a standard ride into a fun excursion, and makes the idea of choosing a bike over a car way less intimidating.
+Pro tip: the ice cream parlour is always a good idea.
+A great destination turns a standard ride into a fun excursion, and makes the idea of choosing a bike over a car much less intimidating.

 About the Author: Trek